nyantec/sensorlog/README.md

   configured quota.
 Also, the amount of actual disk space used is a bit more than the configured quota once filesystem overheads are accounted for.

+- The clock watchdog may fail to trigger in an A-B-A scenario where the system time changes very quickly.
+However, this is not a problem in practice since the only case in which the watchdog fails to trigger is the case in which no measurements were stored or retrieved during the intermittent clock change.

 Alternatives Considered
 -----------------------